Fiserv/exchange/docs/getting-started/getting-started-maintenance-update-location-cancel.md

 #  Cancel Location Maintenance

-Locations can be cancelled through exchange using a maintenance case.
+Locations can be cancelled through Exchange using a maintenance case.
 This will submit to downstream systems for the location to be cancelled.

 ## Cancel a location

-To cancel an existing sub-merchant, a Maintenance case must be created, updated and submitted.
+To cancel an existing location, a Maintenance case must be created, updated and submitted.
-If the sub-merchant is doing billing or funding through the platform, all money must be cleared and the account must first be 'suspended'.
+If the sub-merchant is doing billing or funding through the platform, all money must be cleared and the location must first be 'suspended'.
 Please see the suspend endpoint [here](../api/?type=post&path=/account)

 ### Creating the case